Go beyond banking

 No. Work experience can help by giving you an insight into what it’s like to work in a bank and the type of work you might like to do or be good at, but we do not expect applicants to have prior work experience.

 For our Graduate roles, you must be eligible to work permanently in the country that you are applying to.
-If you’re applying for a role in the UAE, we may consider applications from nationals of Middle East and North African countries.

 No, you must choose one role.
 If you want more information to help choose which opportunities are right for you, you can find out more at our campus presentations and networking sessions.